 Remember your audience.

-Remember who you’re writing for and stick with it.
+Want to really know how to create an ebook?
+Remember who you are writing for and stick with it.
 If you have a passion for your readers, they’ll feel it in your writing, so write from your heart.

 I use Adobe Acrobat Professional for this one, but here’s a quick and easy way to create your PDF document in Microsoft Word.